yoonmoonsick/dnd2024/README.md

   - Initiative
     - You have +5 Bonus on Initiative rolls.
   - Surprising Strikes
-    - During the first round of each combat, you have Advantage on attack rolls against any creature that hasn’t taken a turn.
-If your Sneak Attack hits any target during that round, the target takes extra damage of the weapon’s type equal to your Rogue level.
+    - During the first round of each combat, you have Advantage on attack rolls against any creature that hasn't taken a turn.
+If your Sneak Attack hits any target during that round, the target takes extra damage of the weapon's type equal to your Rogue level.
-- Level 3: Assassin’s Tools
+- Level 3: Assassin's Tools
   - You gain a Disguise Self and Brew Poison. ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/PoisonerCharge.png?raw=true)
 - Level 6: Roving Aim
-  - Your Speed isn’t reduced to 0 by using Steady Aim.
+  - Your Speed isn't reduced to 0 by using Steady Aim.
 - Level 11: Death Strike
   - You can gain the bonus Sneak Attack damage from Surprising Strikes on every turn, not just the first turn.